Festival Events

 The contextual and research-based lifeblood of any production, the dramaturg’s work exists in any number of guises and functions, which include workshop support in new play development; pre-production research preparation; company enrichment; pre- and post-show audience engagement; data collection; and community outreach, amongst many others.
 Today, traditional modes of dramaturgy expand into and adapt technological innovation, new approaches to text, and fresh foundations for methods of production support, all based on a core value of seeking a deeper understanding of the work at hand.

-1. LMDA/KCACTF Student Dramaturgy Award (students receiving this award have the opportunity to apply for the national level award)
+1. LMDA/KCACTF Student Dramaturgy Award (students receiving this award have the opportunity to participate in national level programming), for more information, see below.

 • Students (auditionee and partner) must have a paid registration to participate.